parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Physical network considerations

 At a minimum, a production PVC cluster should use at least two 1Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
-On top of this bond, the various cluster networks should be configured as vLANs.
-PVC is be able to support configurations without 802.1q vLAN support using multiple physical interfaces and no bridged client networks, but this is strongly discouraged.
+On top of this bond, the various cluster networks are be configured as 802.3q vLANs.
+PVC is be able to support configurations without 802.1q vLAN support using multiple physical interfaces and no bridged client networks, but this is strongly discouraged; the switches chosen for the cluster should include these requirements as a minimum.

 More advanced physical network layouts are also possible.
 For instance, one could have two isolated networks.
 On the first network, each node has two 10Gbps Ethernet interfaces, which are combined in a bond across two redundant switch fabrics and that handle the upstream and cluster networks.
 On the second network, each node has an additional two 10Gbps, which are also combined in a bond across the redundant switch fabrics and handle the storage network.
 This configuration could support up to 10Gbps of aggregate client traffic while also supporting 10Gbps of aggregate storage traffic.
 Even more complex network configurations are possible if the cluster requires such performance.
 See the [Example Configurations](#example-configurations) section for some examples.

 ## Network Layout: Considering the required networks

-A PVC cluster needs, at minimum, 3 networks in order to function properly.
-Each of the three networks and its function is detailed below.
-An additional two sections cover the two kinds of client networks and the considerations for them.
+A PVC cluster needs several different networks to operate properly; they are described in detail below and the administrator should ensure they account for all the required networks when planning the cluster.

 ### PVC system networks